The cultural city of Rijeka in Croatia

 It is recommended to take the old, rusty Koman ferry from Koman to Fierze.
 On the three-hour walk over the lake's shiny surface, you pass steep cliffs and lush green mountains.
 One of the most beautiful boat trips in the Balkans.

-City life in buzzing Pristina, Kosovo
+Big city life in buzzing Pristina in Kosovo

 Kosovo's period of turbulence and war of independence means that the capital Pristina may not be in the top ten of many wishful travel destinations in the Balkans.
 But stop for once, because Pristina is actually a little ultrahip gem that has a lot to offer.